sherifadel90/AppDynamicsPlatformInstallation/README.md

  	</code></pre>
 	<img src="https://github.com/sherifadel90/AppDynamicsPlatformInstallation/blob/master/assets/images/15-EUMPing.png" width="600">

-9. From the EUM processor directory on on the lab host (you must be in this directory for the command to run properly), provision the EUM portion of the license file:
+9. From the EUM processor directory on on the lab host (you must be in eum-processor directory for the command to run properly), provision the EUM portion of the license file:
 	<pre><code>
  	cd /opt/appdynamics/eum/eum-processor
 	./bin/provision-license /opt/appdynamics/platform/product/controller/license.lic